Juxtapid® can help lower your numbers

 Juxtapid may cause serious side effects including:

-- Juxtapid can cause liver problems.
+- Juxtapid can cause liver problems such as increased liver enzymes or increased fat in the liver.
 For this reason, your doctor should do blood tests to check your liver before you start Juxtapid and while you are taking Juxtapid (especially if your dose is increased).
-If your tests show signs of liver problems, your doctor may lower your dose of Juxtapid or stop it altogether.

 - You should tell your doctor if you have had liver problems in the past, including liver problems while taking other medicines.